bgproutes-io/pybgprouteslive/README.md

 ## Example Scripts

-In the example directory, we provide a few examples that illustrate how to our Python client.
+In the example directory, we provide a few examples that illustrate how to use our Python client.
 You can use them as an example.
 Feel free to customize them for your own use case.

 ---